Remember these points the next time you attempt a new venture – and you may just find yourself enjoying a measure of success.

 Many successful innovators and visionaries of history did not start with a popular idea.
 Some did not even meet the definition or description of what the world thinks was a successful person at that time they started out their career.

-Yet, society continues to dangle the counterfeit carrots of success in front of humans tempting them to join the race—the race after expensive homes, luxurious cars, fat bank accounts, social prestige,
+Yet, society continues to dangle the counterfeit carrots of success in front of humans tempting them to join the race—the race after expensive homes, luxurious cars, fat bank accounts, social prestige,and positions of authority.

 Few people, it seems, stop to ask why—if possessions and position bring ultimate happiness—so many of the very rich and very famous live such dismal lives.
 Why do they need to visit psychiatrists so often?
 Why do some commit suicide at the peak of their careers?

 Think – What’s the point in joining the rat race?
 Are you a rat?

 2. Don’t bite off more than you can chew.

 Another way we can minimize failure when attempting new activities or goals is to aim for reasonable achievements, not impossible ones.